 Doctors use many tests to diagnose cancer and find out if it has metastasized.
 Some tests may also determine which treatments may be the most effective.

 Imaging tests, such as an x-ray, may be used to diagnose bone cancer and find out whether the cancer has spread.
-Benign and cancerous tumors usually look different on imaging tests (see below).
+Benign and cancerous tumors usually look different on imaging tests, which are described below.
 A benign tumor has round, smooth, well-defined borders.
-A cancerous tumor has irregular, poorly defined border because of aggressive growth.
+A cancerous tumor has irregular, poorly defined borders because of aggressive growth.
 There may also be evidence of bone destruction on an image of a cancerous tumor.

 Although imaging tests may suggest a diagnosis of bone cancer, a biopsy will be performed whenever possible to confirm the diagnosis and find out the subtype.
 For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 It is extremely important for a patient to be seen by a sarcoma specialist before any surgery or a biopsy is performed.